 Jay's Story

 Jay joined Watsi on October 7th, 2015.
-Five years ago, Jay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jay's most recent donation supported A, a 37-year-old homemaker from Thailand, to fund a hysterectomy.
+Six years ago, Jay joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jay's most recent donation supported Na, a six-year-old boy from Thailand, to fund surgery for a fracture.

 Impact